microsoft/ODBC-Specification/ODBC 4.0.md

       SQLUSMALLINT Col_or_Param_Num,
       SQLHSTMT* OutputChildStatementHandle);

 SQLGetNestedHandle can be called for columns containing nested collections or structured columns once the ParentStatementHandle is in a prepared or executed state.
-Fetching data from the nested handle is subject to the same constraints as SQLGetData.
+The nested handle can be used to fetch data once the ParentStatementHandle is in the executed state and the driver returns `SQL_DATA_AVAILABLE` for the particular column, and may allow fetching data at other times depending upon `SQL_GETDATA_EXTENSIONS`.

 The Driver Manager returns HY001 under the following condition: